Packaging

 - Build - Compile your Rust library for each target architecture (arm64, x86_64, etc.)

-- Generate - Create Swift/Kotlin bindings and C headers from your exported API
+- Generate - Create Swift/Kotlin/Java/C#/TypeScript/Python bindings and C headers from your exported API

 - Package - Bundle everything into platform-specific formats

 For Apple, this produces an xcframework and SwiftPM package.
 For Android, this produces jniLibs and Kotlin sources.
+For Java (JVM), this produces a JNI shared library and Java sources.
+For C#, this produces a NuGet package containing the bindings and native runtime assets.
 For WASM, this produces an npm package with TypeScript bindings.
+For Python, this produces a generated source package plus one or more wheels for the current host.

 Getting Started